Any MCP client

 Project root

-coree determines the project root by walking up from the working directory looking for .coree.toml or .git.
-If your MCP client does not set the working directory to your project root, set it explicitly:
+coree determines the project root by walking up from the current working directory, looking for .coree.toml or .git.
+This is how it knows which project a set of memories belongs to.

 {